 The only way to truly confirm a valve problem is to remove the cylinder head and perform a leak-down test.
 This test and repair should be performed by a small engine mechanic.

 If the mechanic finds a burnt valve, the valve and the seat will have to be cut at certain angles so it is seated correctly.
 This repair must be performed correctly to complete the engine combustion chamber.

 Difference Between Blue and Black Smoke in Your John Deere Lawn Mower’s Engine

 - Black Smoke – This color usually is due to your riding mower engine running very rich.
 Running rich is when more fuel is being burned than air.
-Check your air filter for an air restriction.
-If this isn’t your problem, check for other air flow restrictions including a stuck choke.
+Check your air filter for air restrictions.
+If this isn’t your problem, check for other airflow restrictions including a stuck choke.